 Michigan State University Animal Legal and Historical Center.
 Easy-to-navigate website covering the laws in the United States regarding animals.

-UF/ASPCA Veterinary Forensic Sciences.
+University of Florida Veterinary Forensic Sciences.
 Offering online classes towards a graduate certificate or a MS degree.
 They also have workshops in Gainesville for hands-on learning.

 Animal Abuse and Unlawful Killing: Forensic Veterinary Pathology by Ranald Munro and Helen M.C.
 Munro